edmistond/dedmiston_11ty/post/2026/first-sprite.md

 I let Claude work on this and the result was shockingly good: almost exactly what I had in mind.
 I requested a few follow-up edits; one to add the speaker name to the detail panel, one to add a disclaimer that this is unofficial and not affiliated with or endorsed by Codemash.
 Total time: about five minutes, and this with Sonnet, which people generally regard as less capable.

+Testing this in-browser was a slightly rough edge - the Sprites CLI did not automatically proxy to the remote host for me.
+Once I ran `sprites proxy 8080` in my working directory, I was able to browse to `localhost:8080` to test the page.

-## Making it Available
+## Making it Publicly Available

-Again, easy-peasy.
-Run `sprite url update --auth public` (optionally with a name parameter, but I'm doing this in the same directory I ran `sprite use` in and don't need to).
+This is easy.
+Run `sprite url update --auth public`.
 Boom, publicly accessible URL so long as you have something running in the sprite environment on port 8080.
 I just `npx serve`'d it, and it was good to go.

-I would link it here, but it's not going to be available after this Friday evening.
-Since I don't intend this to be a long-term tool, I'm not adding it on my site.
+I would link it here, but it's not going to be available after CodeMash concludes Friday evening.
+Since I don't intend this to be a long-term tool, I'm not adding it to my site.
 But instead, here's a fun screenshot:

 ![Calendar block view of Codemash sessions for Thursday, Jan 16, 2026](/assets/images/codemash-cal.png)